Kaashish1111/Linear_regression/README.md

 Have fun with this algorithm

-## doing Experminets on this algo it's fun and make u learn in fun way come join me star this i bring data publicly avilable and try thing with this one .
+## doing Experminets on this algo it's fun .Learn in fun way come join me star this I bring the  data that is  publicly avilable and try thing with this one .